Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Life Sciences as a Rich Source of Nonlocal Phenomena and Processes: Mathematical and Computational Models

 \subsection{Nonlocal models in pattern formations}

 Pattern analysis was essential to human survival and advancement in the past.
-In order to make sense of the world, ancient civilizations studied patterns in astronomy, agriculture, social behaviour, and nature.
+To make sense of the world, ancient civilizations studied patterns in astronomy, agriculture, social behaviour, and nature.
 Seasonal trends and natural cycles were intimately related to agricultural operations.
-To keep the soil fertile and minimize depletion, farmers would rotate the crops they grew in a given field.
+Farmers rotated the crops to maintain soil fertility and minimize depletion, and they grew in a given field.
 Numerous ancient societies, like the Greeks, Egyptians, and Mesopotamians, depended on the yearly inundation of rivers like the Nile and Tigris-Euphrates to replenish the soil with nutrients and used astronomical patterns as a guide.
-Although the first agricultural communities probably lacked the sophisticated maps we have today, they did manage and plan their agricultural activities using simple spatial organizing techniques.
-For instance, the historic Indus Valley civilization metropolis of Mohenjo-Daro which dates to approximately 2600 BCE.
+The early agricultural communities may not have had the advanced maps that we have today, but they still effectively planned and organized their agricultural activities using basic spatial techniques.
+For example, the ancient city of Mohenjo-Daro dates back to around 2600 BCE and was part of the historic Indus Valley civilization.
 Cuneiform tablets uncovered in ancient Mesopotamia, one of the first centres of civilization, date to approximately 2300 BCE and show primitive maps of land property.